Header Ads Widget

 Emergence of Aedes aegypti Mosquitoes in Oregon: A New Public Health Challenge

-Aedes aegypti was supposed to stay confined to much warmer climates, almost exclusively thriving in very highly humid and consistently temperatures.
-It also has been found in Oregon, which is extremely temperate in climate, and this shows that the mosquito has adapted to cooler environments, possibly due to climate change or increased human activity across its spread.
-This is the first detection of this mosquito species in Oregon, and the fact that it can carry and transmit diseases makes its presence particularly concerning.
+Distribution of Aedes aegypti: From Tropics to Oregon This particular species of mosquitoes was supposed to be confined to much hotter climes, moving only in very highly humid and consistently high temperatures.
+It has also been found in Oregon, which, on the contrary, is extremely temperate in climate; this evidences the adaptation of the mosquito to cooler environments, possibly due to climate change or increased human activity across its spread.
+That is the very first detection of the mosquito species in Oregon, and because it has the capability to carry and transmit diseases, its presence is incredibly serious.

 Yellow Fever: Although for the most part controlled through vaccination, yellow fever remains a serious threat wherever Aedes aegypti exists.
 Introductions into new areas could, therefore, lead to outbreaks among unvaccinated populations.